avbotics/Spot-Micro-Control-and-Animation/README.md

 # Spot-Micro-Control-and-Animation
 Inverse Kinematics based control and animation of Spotmicro developped in Python for Raspeberry Pi

-This first version is a "simulator" of Spot Micro that runs under Python 3 and requires the Pygame Library in order to display animation and use the xbox one (or any similar) controller
+This first version is a "simulator" of Spot Micro that runs under Python 3 and requires the Pygame Library in order to display animation and use the xbox one (or any similar) controller.
+I developped it with on a Raspberry Pi 4 but it runs successfully also on a Windows 10 PC.

 The SW does not include any function to control the servos PWM.
 I chose to do so as this part is very dependent on the HW set-up (type of µC board, servos type, ...)
 However, the SW includes all the functions that enable Spot Micro to walk, sit, give the paws, lie, twist and even lift the hind leg...